nextcloud/spreed/docs/TURN.md

 ## Install and setup _coTURN_ as TURN server

+It is recommended to install the latest _coTURN_ version; at the very minimum _coTURN_ 4.5.0.8 should be used.
+In previous versions there is a bug that causes [the IPv6 UDP sockets created by coTURN not to be freed](https://github.com/coturn/coturn/issues/217).
+Due to this the _turn_ process ends not being able to open new ports and thus not being able to serve new connections.
+Moreover, when that happens, even if there are no connections a high CPU load will be caused by the _turn_ process.
+Therefore, if you can not install _coTURN_ 4.5.0.8 or a later version you should restart the _turn_ process periodically to work around that issue.

 #### 1. Download and install

 - On **Debian and Ubuntu** there are official repository packages available: